Sex trafficking in the United States: Trafficking and Violence Protection Act of 2000

 Under the Bush Administration, fighting sex slavery worldwide and domestically became a priority with an average of $100 million spent per year, which substantially outnumbers the amount spent by other countries.
 Before President Bush took office, Congress passed and President Bill Clinton signed the Victims of Trafficking and Violence Protection Act of 2000 (TVPA).
 The TVPA strengthened services to victims of violence, law enforcements ability to reduce violence against women and children, and education against human trafficking.
 Also specified in the TVPA was a mandate to collect funds for the treatment of sex trafficking victims that provided them with shelter, food, education, and financial grants.

 Internationally, the TVPA set standards that governments of other countries must follow in order to receive aid from the U.S. to fight human trafficking.
 Once George W. Bush took office in 2001, restricting sex trafficking became one of his primary humanitarian efforts.
 The Attorney General under President Bush, John Ashcroft, strongly enforced the TVPA.
 The Act was subsequently renewed in 2004, 2006, and 2008.
 It established two stipulations an applicant has to meet in order to receive the benefits of a T-Visa.
 First, a trafficked victim must prove/admit to being trafficked and second must submit to prosecution of his or her trafficker.
 Due to language/cultural barriers, mistrust in the government, and fear of persecution, trafficked victims often do not want to prosecute their trafficker.
-This leads to their inability to attain the visa.
+This leads to their inability to obtain the visa.
 In 2011, Congress failed to re-authorize the Act.